uxking/tf-demo/README.md

 Once deployment is finished:

-ssh using the key pair stored in your home dir to the IP address printed in output from Terraform
+ssh to the IP address printed in output from Terraform using the key pair stored in your home dir

 `ssh -i ~/tf-demo/tf-demo.pem ec2-user@<ec2-public-ip value from the Terraform output>`

-Once you are logged into the EC2 instance (remember to use the bucket name you created):
+Once you are logged into the EC2 instance (remember to change the bucket name to the bucket you created):

 ```bash
 aws s3 ls s3://tf-demo-2020